'You Could See The Flash Happening': Man In Custody After FBI Raid At Fort Lauderdale Home

 Miller’s landlord said his vehicle had a New Jersey license plate and he moved into a back unit about a month ago.

-“My son did a background check on him and everything and that’s it, that’s all I know,” said Tarlok Sanghera.MORE NEWS: COVID In Florida: 7,179 Additional Cases, 140 Deaths Reported Tuesday
+“My son did a background check on him and everything and that’s it, that’s all I know,” said Tarlok Sanghera.MORE NEWS: Joe Exotic Of 'Tiger King' Has New Attorneys Who Want New Trial

 Tuesday’s arrest of Miller was a joint operation by the FBI, the Fort Lauderdale Police Department, and the FBI’s Joint Terrorism Task Force.